sfruzsi/testingMinesweep/README.md

 > As a player I want to flag the bombs so that I can plan my moves

 - Given a board with mines When I flag a cell Then the \* will appear on the board

+## User story 5

+> As a player I want the cells next to the 0 I clicked on to open So that I can solve the game

+- Given a board When I click on a cell with no bomb in the viscinity Then the cells will open next to it